Whom should I contact at UNH for more details about the program?

 Are assistantships and other forms of financial aid available?

-Many of our full-time students hold graduate assistantships, which pay 50 percent tuition plus an hourly stipend for up to 20 hours of work per week.
+Many of our full-time students hold graduate assistantships, which pay between 50-75 percent tuition plus an hourly stipend for up to 20 hours of work per week.
 Part-time students can work full time while completing their degree requirements.
 Guaranteed Student Loans are available for both part-time and full-time students.